 o The library receives a valid court order requiring the library to release registration, circulation or other records protected under the Iowa Code and the information is not sought in conjunction with a criminal or juvenile justice investigation.

 If you have a minor and you want access to information about what they have checked out, we suggest that you get a card in your family name and give us permission to check out materials to your child on your card.
 If your child currently has a card and you would like us to revoke that card and have them use your family card, please let us know

 VI.
 Circulation Policy:

-Other items; cake pans, puzzles, etc., may be checked out for a time agreed upon by the patron and the Library Director.
+Other items such as audio books, DVDs, cake pans, puzzles, etc., may be checked out for two weeks.

 Patrons must return library materials in a timely manner in order to allow others access to these materials.
-All overdue materials with a two-week checkout will be given a grace period of one week.
+All overdue materials will be given a grace period of one month.
 One week following the end of the grace period the library will make a courtesy call or send a letter regarding the return of the material.
 The outside book drop can be used to return materials when the library is closed.